tauri-apps/tauri-docs/docs/guides/features/command.md

 ## Async Commands

-Asynchornous functions are benefical in Tauri to perform heavy work in a manner that doesn't result in UI freezes or slowdowns.
+Asynchronous functions are benefical in Tauri to perform heavy work in a manner that doesn't result in UI freezes or slowdowns.

 :::note